 Also within the field of construction law, Mark regularly represents parties, including home owners, developers, builders, architects and designers, and other building professionals in “leaky building” claims in the Courts and the Weathertight Homes Tribunal.

-Mark is a Fellow (Arbitration) of the Arbitrators’ and Mediators’ Institute of New Zealand, and the Chartered Institute of Arbitrators (London), and is an active member of the Society for Construction Law.
-He sits as a member of the Auckland District Law Society Property Disputes Committee.
+Mark is a Fellow (Arbitration) and Council Member of the Arbitrators’ and Mediators’ Institute of New Zealand, and a Fellow of the Chartered Institute of Arbitrators (London).
+He is the convener of the Auckland District Law Society Property Disputes Committee.
 He has presented widely on litigation, property and construction law issues.

 Mark also has a growing interest and client following in wine industry law.
 He advises some of New Zealand's most well known wine producers on a range of commercial issues, including international distribution contracts, intellectual property, liquor licencing and advertising standards.